 What I've done A peek into jobs, work, journalism

-Before that, I was a content editor at the Toronto Star, helping to put together their daily tablet edition.
-I worked with most sections at the newspaper — sports, national, city, arts, travel and the investigative team.
+I've also been a content editor at the Toronto Star, helping to put together their daily tablet edition, working with most sections at the newspaper — sports, national, city, arts, travel and the investigative team.

 I was the senior Toronto editor at Newzulu Canada, a crowdsourced newswire that worked with AFP, Getty and the Canadian Press among other agencies.
 I was also ScribbleLive's global training lead, teaching real-time news strategies to hundreds of reporters at organizations like Reuters, ESPN, NTB in Norway and Al Jazeera.